How to Apply for the Spain Digital Nomad Visa

 All non-European citizens working for companies that are based outside of Spain and allow remote work can apply for the digital nomad visa.
 The visa will also allow your family members to live with you in Spain.

-1. You’ve to be a non-EU citizen
+1. You’ve to a non-EU citizen planning to live in Spain as a resident

-2. Your job can be done remotely
+2. Your job is done exclusively online

 3. You’re not working for a Spanish company

-4. You’ve been working for the same non-Spanish company for at least 3 months before the application
+5. You’ve been working for the same non-Spanish company for at least 3 months before the application

-6. At least 80% of your income should come outside of Spain
+7. At least 80% of your income should come outside of Spain

-7. You meet the minimum income requirement
+8. You meet the minimum income requirement

 How is this visa different from other Spain work visas?